iterative/dvc.org/static/docs/commands-reference/repro.md

   either be rerun as part of the pipeline in the parent directory, or as an independent unit.

-- `--no-commit` - does not save outputs to cache.
+- `--no-commit` - do not save outputs to cache.
 Useful when running different experiments and you don't want to fill up your cache with temporary files.
 Use `dvc commit` when you are ready to save your results to cache.